FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
-For example: wording, timing, anticipation of misunderstandings...
+For example: wording, timing, anticipation of misunderstandings... <br />
+I would focus on the scenario of meal selection in part 2 so as to have a more concrete theme and limit the length of the conversation.
+In this way, the purpose of the device can be more clearly communicated, allowing users to intuitively perceive what it does and how to interact with it.
+Also, the initial language design was fairly casual since I imagined a friendly dialogue between an owner and his cat.
+However, in the new design of the device, I decided to pivot a little bit; instead of making a cat translator, I'd like to design an interactive device that helps pick meal items for a cat.
+The device should speak more like a robot and faciliate the selection process.

-2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact? <br />
+Since it's about meal selection, I'd like to add joystick to make the interaciton beyond speech and text, which is more fun and engaging.
+Users could the joystick as a controller to pick either "salmon" or "tune" for the cat's dinner meal.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system